ahamed/JsPhp/readme.md

 ___

 ### # flat
 The `flat()` method creates a new array with all sub-array elements recursively concatenated into it.
-It converts multi-dimentional array into one-dimentional array.
+It converts multi-dimensional array into one-dimensional array.

 #### Example
 ```php